-Being a mother is kind of like being in the movie, “Groundhog Day.”
+I think being a mother is kind of like being Bill Murray in the movie, “Groundhogs Day.”

-Remember, that one with Bill Murray?
-You wake up each morning facing the same tasks as you did the day before.
+As a mom, you also wake up each morning to face the same routine and tasks as you did the day before, especially with a newborn.
 It can seem like you are living the same day over and over.
 I think you know what I am talking about, right?

 The tasks of motherhood never truly get completed.
 Having a hobby allows me to complete something.
 I make a bracelet one day.
 The next day I wake up and the bracelet is still made!